Table of Contents

 - Domestic vs. international economic growth prospects

-- Domestic interest rate-international interest rates spread
+- Domestic vs. international interest rates spread

 - Domestic inflation rate vs. inflation abroad